ragibasif/xdsa/README.md

 ## 🧠 About

-xdsa is a C project that [brief description of what your program does].
+xdsa is a C project that contains a collection of data structures and algorithms

 It's written in standard C (C99) and uses GNU Make for building.
-The goal of this project is to [insert goal or motivation, e.g., build a simple CLI tool, implement data structures from scratch, etc.].
+The goal of this project is to implement data structures from scratch.

 ## 📁 Directory Structure